Gout: Is Apple Recommended for Gout?

 Did you know that if you consume fructose together with glucose, your uric acid will increase much higher compared when you consume fructose alone.

-Together, fructose and glucose can boost your uric acid level up.
+Together, fructose and glucose can shoot your uric acid level up.

 What does apples contain that's beneficial to people suffering from gout?